Hawai‘i Safe Food Guide

 Storage rules:

-• Meat on bottom shelf
+• Raw meat on bottom shelf

-• Cooked above raw
+• Cooked foods above raw

-• Door for condiments only
+• Door shelves for condiments only

 11. Use the “2-Hour Rule”